shirazkn/shirazkn.github.io/content/posts/cat_theory_1.md

 draft: false
 ---

-One of my biggest motivations for starting a blog was Eugenia Cheng's delightful book [The Joy of Abstraction](https://www.amazon.com/Joy-Abstraction-Exploration-Category-Theory/dp/1108477224)[^bookclub].
+One of my motivations for starting a blog was Eugenia Cheng's book [The Joy of Abstraction](https://www.amazon.com/Joy-Abstraction-Exploration-Category-Theory/dp/1108477224)[^bookclub].
 It's a surprisingly accessible, gentle introduction to <span class=accented>category theory</span>, a topic that is usually only taught to graduate students in math.
 She compiled part of the book using notes from the category theory class that she teaches at the Art Institute of Chicago, a testament to the aesthetic appreciation that one can expect to gain of category theory, irrespective of their academic background.
-In this post I will introduce the main ideas in category theory (as I best understand it) and show that it offers a *clean* way of thinking about mathematics.
+In this post I will introduce the main ideas in category theory (as I best understand it) and show that it offers a 'clean' way of thinking about mathematics.

 <!-- **Required Background:** Familiarity with 'one-one' and 'onto' functions between sets.  -->